transcom/mymove/README.md

     # or

     # Specify that an environment variable must be defined in .envrc.local
-    require NEW_ENV_VAR "Look for info on this value in Google Drive"
+    require NEW_ENV_VAR "Look for info on this value in chamber and Google Drive"
     ```

+Required variables should be placed in google docs and linked in `.envrc`.
+The value should also be placed in `chamber`
+with `chamber write app-devlocal <key> <value>`.
+For long blocks of text like certificates you can write them with
+`echo "$LONG_VALUE" | chamber write app-devlocal <key> -`.

 For per-tier environment variables (that are not secret), simply add the variables to the relevant `config/env/[experimental|staging|prod].env` file with the format `NAME=VALUE` on each line.
 Then add the relevant section to `config/app.container-definition.json`.
 The deploy process uses Go's [template package](https://golang.org/pkg/text/template/) for rendering the container definition.
 For example,